 It was by living in Japan that I came to understand that JA culture is as far removed from Japan as German American is from Germany.
 As much as we attempt to preserve our immigrant cultures, communities living in diaspora suffer the burden of time between today and when their ancestors emigrated.
-The culture of origin continues to progress and after a few generations is virtually unrecognizable to their overseas sons and daughters.
-That was certainly the case for Hibaachan when she visited Japan for the first time in 50 years during the mid-1980s.

-My mother and me in 1987, the year I was born
+the year I was born